VMBlakelock/bouquetblooms/README.md

 Front-end visuals where based on:
  - A great brand design.
- - .............. colours.
+ - Soft pastel colours.
- - ......... images.
+ - Vibrant and professional flower and bouquet images.
- - Enlightening and positive text.
+ - Enticing and positive text.
-   It is anticipated that the user would feel positive on landing on the site ......
+ - It is anticipated that the user would feel happy and positive on landing on the site and feel they wanted to purchase something even if that wasnt their intention.

-The typography colours and fonts where important to promote ............, with a tempting, feel good reaction.
+The typography colours and fonts where important to promote a calming effect but with a tempting feel good reaction that made the want to fullfil the sites output fully.
-With flowers....... symbolic colours ....., the sites aim was to incorporate this into its design.
+With vibrant flower images in all colours the sites aim was to incorporate the many different seasonal blooms on offer into its design.

 BouquetBlooms chose a simplistic design with ample whitespace so to not overpower the user.